 Ventilation Rates and School Performance

-In Japan, college student performance in classroom settings and in a laboratory setting on standardized tests was evaluated at different ventilation rates [16, 17].
+In Japan, college student performance in classroom settings and in a laboratory setting on standardized tests was evaluated at different ventilation rates [18, 19].
 In three tests implemented in the field study, one on theory and two involving memorization, performance improved 5.4%, 8.7 %, and 5.8%, respectively, with increases in ventilation rate from 0.4 to 3.5 ach (approximately 1.6 to 15 cfm per person).
 The laboratory study included only tests of memorization performance, and had results similar to those from the field study.
 However, in these studies, the ventilation rates per person at the lower air exchange rates were very low even for classrooms, e.g., less than 2 cfm per person.
-In addition, this study intentionally did not disentangle the effects of ventilation and temperature.
+In addition, these studies intentionally did not disentangle the effects of ventilation and temperature.
 Temperatures were higher by approximately 4 °F in the low-ventilation conditions, as they would be in a building cooled by the outdoor air supply.
 Higher temperatures, in the temperature ranges encountered in this study, averaging 81.5 °F in the low ventilation condition, have been shown to reduce work performance .
 Thus, these two studies do not provide information about how ventilation rates affect student performance when temperature is maintained constant, but the studies do indicate the combined effect of ventilation and temperature on school work.

 As discussed in a later section, higher classroom ventilation rates have also been linked to a reduction in student absence, which, in turn, may improve student learning.